guegse/foreachstream/readme.md

 ```

 ## Limitations
-* The compiler plugin does no actual type checks.
-If something *looks* like a stream operation but in fact is none it will still be replaced with the corresponding ForeachStream library call.
-There is currently no way to circumvent this.
 * When adding the dependency to your build the plugin will automatically run for the project depending on it.
 There is no way to disable it.
 * The plugin produces verbose output and there is no way to disable that.
 * There is little to no test coverage.
 Consider this an early alpha.
 Use at your own risk.